canonical/juju-verify/docs/verifiers/ovn-central.rst

 check downscale
 ---------------

-This check asses an impact of permanently downscaling a cluster on its fault tolerance.
+This check assesses an impact of permanently downscaling a cluster on its fault tolerance.
 If the fault tolerance is unaffected, for example downscaling from 4 units to 3 ( fault tolerance remains 1 ), this check will pass with following message

 ::